bojiang3/CourseProject/README.md

-# Course Final Project for CS 410 Text Information Systems
+## CS 410 Final Project

-## Sentiment Analysis Tool (Option 5: Free topic)
+# Sentiment Analysis Tool (Option 5: Free topic)

 ### Group SN (#196)
 Bojiang Li, Yunfei Ma, David Ye

+- For the specific information, sample text input and output results, please see "*CS 410 Final Project Report*" in the main menu.

 This project aims to help students improve paper-reading and -writing ability by providing sentimental and keyword analysis.

 - The source code is provided in the main folder.

-### For the specific information, sample text input and output results, please see "*CS 410 Final Project Report*" in the main menu.

 ## Software installation